 top of page

-Facts about PRK
+Facts about Photorefractive Keratectomy

 PRK Might Be Your Best Surgery Option

 PRK (Photorefractive keratectomy) is a surface treatment option that may be the preferred vision correction for patients with thin corneas or other corneal irregularities.
 It’s also sometimes recommended for those who live an active lifestyle or have a particularly demanding profession like a policeman or firefighter.
-The reason is because PRK corrects the visual errors without creating a flap as seen in LASIK, lessening the risk of some complications for certain individuals.
+The reason is because PRK corrects the visual errors without creating a flap as seen in LASIK with the same results as LASIK, lessening the risk of some complications for certain individuals.
 The FDA has approved the procedure as safe and effective and is recommended for astigmatism, nearsightedness and farsightedness.
 We have been performing PRK at Lehigh Valley Center for Sight since 1995.

 About PRK